Housing Disrepair Claims Guide

 There are also certain rules that your landlord is required to follow if they wish to increase your rent and when they can do so.
 Should your landlord make attempts to intimidate you as a result of your claim for compensation for housing disrepair you should let us know so that we can help you take the appropriate steps.

-Housing Disrepair Claims Compensation – How Can A No Win No Fee Solicitor Help Me?
+Housing Disrepair Claims – How Can A No Win No Fee Solicitor Help Me?

 If your home is in a poor state of repair, or you’ve suffered injuries due to disrepair, you may be eligible for housing disrepair compensation.
 A No Win No Fee solicitor could support your claim under a Conditional Fee Agreement (CFA).
 A CFA is a type of No Win No Fee agreement.

 This means that your solicitor generally won’t ask you for an upfront payment for their services.
 Typically, you won’t be expected to meet the costs for any ongoing fees either.
-If your solicitor wins your claim, they take a success fee out of your award; the fee is legally limited.
+Winning the claim means your solicitor takes a success fee out of your award; the fee is legally limited.
 If your solicitor does not succeed, they generally won’t charge for their services.

-If you would like to know how much compensation for housing disrepair you could potentially claim, contact our advisors.
+Just contact us for free today to discuss what compensation for housing disrepair you could potentially claim.
 They can answer any questions you may have about the process of making housing disrepair claims for compensation.
 Should you have an eligible case, they could put you in touch with one of our solicitors, who typically offer their services under a No Win No Fee arrangement.

 To get in touch: